rawad-ghz/smap-coding-challenge/REPORT.md

 # Production Notes

 In addition to the enhancement mentioned above, the application is certainly not suitable for deployment on production environments.
-Some of the reasons are it's lack of implementation of:
+Some of the reasons are it's lack of implementation/usage of:

 - **User Authentication**: user login and authentication mechanisms
 - **User Authorization**: user groups and permissions specifying user access rights to application pages and API
 - **Tests**: thorough applicaiton and API tests
 - **Browser Support**: testing the application on multiple browsers to ensure UI consistency
+- **Logging**: disabling debug=True and enabling logging
+- **Database**: a relational database management system for better performance and scalability

 regarding code.